Boat House and Sail Loft Nelson's Dockyard

 Nelson's Dockyard main buildings: Naval Officer's House (Dockyard Museum) (1855), Officers Quarters (1810), Cordage and Canvas Store (begun in 1778), Copper and Lumber Store (1789), the Boat House and Joiners Loft (1778), Pay Office (1807), the Boat House and Sail Loft (1797), Seaman's Gallery (1778) and the Pitch and Tar Store (1788), Fort Berkeley (1704).

-Travel, holiday, vacation and photograph guide to Nelson's Dockyard, English Harbour, Antigua.
-All text and images are Copyright Paradise Islands org 2007.
-All photographs on this website are obtained with the permission of the owners and come from various sources including the islands tourist boards.
-Marquees London, Boat house, Sail loft, Nelson's Dockyard, Antigua.
-Private Islands for Sale | Caribbean Flowers | Underwater Photography | Caribbean Map
+Travel, holiday, vacation and cruise guide to Nelson's Dockyard, English Harbour, Antigua.
+All text and images are Copyright Paradise Islands org.
+All photographs on this Caribbean travel guide website are obtained with the permission of the owners and come from various sources including the islands tourist boards.

-Link to this page from another website, blog or social networking site?
+Link to this page from another website, travel blog or social networking site?
 The URL of this page is

 http://www.paradise-islands.org/antigua-nelsons-dockyard/boat-house.htm